 A 40% allowance on the gross dividend is then applicable.
 The 12.8% deduction operated by the paying agent is chargeable against the tax due on this basis.
 Any excess is returned.

-Dividends paid to non French residents
+Dividends paid to individuals non French residents

-Dividends paid to individuals who do not reside in France are subject to a withholding tax at the 12.8% upper rate.
+Subject to the provisions of a double taxation treaty providing for a reduced tax rate, dividends paid to individuals who do not reside in France are subject to a withholding tax at the 12.8% upper rate.